oracle-livelabs/oci-migration/ebs-cm-landingzones/provision/provision.md

 ## Task 4: Open Firewall and Security List to Allow Connections to EBS Environment

-1. Exit from the EBS instance and reconnect as the opc user.
+1. Exit from the EBS instance.

+2. Reconnect as the opc user.

     ```
     <copy>
-    exit

     ssh opc@<ebsholenv1_private_ip>
     </copy>
     ```

   ![This screenshot shows the exit from the EBS instance and reconnection as the opc user.](./images/5.png " ")

-2. Open the firewall on the EBS instance to allow traffic on port 4443.
+3. Open the firewall on the EBS instance to allow traffic on port 4443.

     ```
     <copy>